CinnoxGitHub/VIsitorSampleApp/README.md

        // ...
    }
    ```
-   (1).
-In this example, when the user clicks on a system notification, the handleClickedSystemNotification method is called.
+   2. In this example, when the user clicks on a system notification, the handleClickedSystemNotification method is called.
 Extract the necessary data from the intent object and pass it to the handleClickedSystemNotification api of the CinnoxPushManager for further processing.

-   (2).
-If the notification is not the type which handleClickedSystemNotification api can process, the api will return false to let your app switch to default click system notification flow.
+   3. If the notification is not the type which handleClickedSystemNotification api can process, the api will return false to let your app switch to default click system notification flow.

-   (3).
-You can use the method genFcmIntentPushData in PushHelper file for extract the JSONObject data for the handleClickedSystemNotification api.
+   4. For FCM push, you can use the method genFcmIntentPushData in FcmPushHelper file for extract the JSONObject data for the handleClickedSystemNotification api.
+   5. For XIAOMI push, you can use the method genXiaomiIntentPushData in XiaomiPushHelper file for extract the JSONObject data for the handleClickedSystemNotification api.
+   6. For HUAWEI push, you can use the method genHuaweiIntentPushData in HuaweiPushHelper file for extract the JSONObject data for the handleClickedSystemNotification api.

 # **Compatibility**
 Android 7 or later